realtba/CS229/README.md

 Content:

-# CS229 Problem Set 1
+Problem Set 1

-===
-### Supervised Learning
-1. LogisticRegressionWithNewton.py: an implementation of logistic regression using Newton's method to fit the parameters.
+LogisticRegressionWithNewton.py: an implementation of logistic regression using Newton's method to fit the parameters.

-2. Regression.py:  an implementation of linear and weighted linear regression using the normal equations to calculate the parameters.
+Regression.py:  an implementation of linear and weighted linear regression using the normal equations to calculate the parameters.

 ProblemSet2: